j39m/zakopane/zakocmp/README.md

 The above policies excerpt specifies that new entities may appear under `./family-pictures/2020`, but existing entities must never change or disappear.
-All other entities under `./family-pictures/` must never change in any way; `zakocmp` will visually warn of addition, deletion, or modification of these.
+All other entities under `./family-pictures/` must never change in any way; `zakopane` will visually warn of addition, deletion, or modification of these.